simpleledger/slp.Indexer/README.md

 ### Installation

 Thre is no installation needed for this tool other than compiling, setting proper appsettings and running it.
-It can be be deployed however also as a Windows or a Linux service(i.e. systemd).
+It can  be deployed however also as a Windows or a Linux service(i.e. systemd).

 ## `Slp.API`: SLP REST API